Administrative and Financial Services Division

-The Financial Services Office establishes and maintains uniform accounting, budgeting and reporting systems consistent with requirements set forth by the State Administrative Manual.
+The Financial Services Office establishes and maintains uniform accounting, budgeting, and reporting systems consistent with requirements set forth by the State Administrative Manual.
 This office provides financial information to Commission management and divisions.
-It also prepares appropriate financial reports and information to external control agencies which have the responsibility of reviewing the Commission's financial transactions.
+It also prepares appropriate financial reports and information to external control agencies that have the responsibility of reviewing the Commission's financial transactions.

-Various offices also classify, record and report all fiscal transactions for Commission funds, coordinate preparation of the Commission's annual budget, monitor current year activities and expenditures, and administer Commission contracts and interagency agreements for consultant and professional services.
-The Grants and Loans Office provides administrative support for hundreds of million of dollars in Commission grants and loans to approximately energy conservation and renewable energy technology development and demonstration projects.
+Various offices also classify, record, and report all fiscal transactions for Commission funds, coordinate preparation of the Commission's annual budget, monitor current year activities and expenditures, and administer Commission contracts and interagency agreements for consultant and professional services.
+The Grants and Loans Office provides administrative support for hundreds of million of dollars in Commission grants and loans for energy conservation, renewable energy technology development, and demonstration projects.

 Human Resources and Support Services Office

 The Human Resources and Support Services Office provides centralized support and management services for personnel and employee/employer relations activities and is responsible for procurement, property and equipment management, records management, reproduction, space management, mail and messenger services, publications, and security.

 The Equal Employment Opportunity Office is responsible for insuring that the Commission is in compliance with all federal and state equal employment and non-discrimination laws, regulations, and policies.
 This includes administering the Commission's discrimination complaint process, administering the Commission's Equal Employment Opportunity Peer Counseling program, and providing technical assistance to all levels of staff.
 The office is also responsible for implementation of the Americans with Disabilities Act mandates.